zzaria/marmoui-edit/README.md

 * Some background colors were being overriden by default settings, fixed it by spamming !important
 * Reload FAST!!!!!!!!!!!!!!1111LIYHGKJSDHGFUAIWEYRFHGWOEIUYFG
-* Made a 2nd version with different aesthetics
+* Changed the aesthetics (can revert to old theme in the old version)

 # Picture